-"That was my grand stimulant; but having got over the beginning, I continued, because I liked it, and was enabled to read books in it, and that paid me for my labour."
+"That was my grand stimulant, but having got over the beginning, I continued, because I liked it, and was enabled to read books in it, and that paid me for my labour."

 "Oh!
-I will soon teach them to read; we will begin to-morrow-they shall learn it as a mother tongue: I will not permit English to be spoken-the servants themselves must be obliged to speak French."
+I will soon teach them to read, we will begin to-morrow-they shall learn it as a mother tongue, I will not permit English to be spoken-the servants themselves must be obliged to speak French."

-On the morrow, the attempt was made, and nothing could exceed the pains Mrs. Albany took in explaining what she termed the principal points in the sounds; the peculiarity of the construction, the use of the articles, the declension of the verbs, the nature of the idiom followed.
+On the morrow, the attempt was made, and nothing could exceed the pains Mrs. Albany took in explaining what she termed the principal points in the sounds, the peculiarity of the construction, the use of the articles, the declension of the verbs, the nature of the idiom followed.
 A good scholar would have been alike benefited and amused; her own scholars were, with few exceptions, ignorant, and ignorant they remained.
-To her examination on these points, she became indebted for knowing that few had listened, and still fewer understood, and she had the single consolation of finding, that those words which she had repeated were uttered by them with much lange if by self.
+To her examination on these points, she became indebted for knowing that few had listened, and still fewer understood, and she had the single consolation of finding, that those words which she had repeated, were uttered by them with much propriety, for her sweet voice had made a due impression on their young and flexible organs.